ubc-library-rc/rdm/content/09_License-Research-Data.md

 - Translations
 - Telecommunications

 In other words, the copyright holder gets to *control* how users can use their work.
 A copyrighted work can be used with the author's permission or by user rights, as outlined in [Canada's Copyright Act](https://laws-lois.justice.gc.ca/eng/acts/C-42/).
-Another way users can be permitted to use copyrighted work is through licenses.
+Another way users can use copyrighted works is through licenses.

 ## What can't be copyrighted?
 What can't be copyrighted is more complicated.
 Works that don't have enough "originality" may not be protected by copyright.
-For example, some forms of data analysis may not be "creatively" driven and can't be protected by copyright.
-Another example is when research is replicated using the original raw data to reproduce the results.
+* For example, some forms of data analysis may not be "creatively" driven and can't be protected by copyright.
+* Another example is when research is replicated using the original raw data to reproduce the results.
 Neither the original data nor the reproduced data is copyrightable.

-Solid examples include:
+More concrete examples include:
 - Facts
 - Ideas
 - Procedures